 Misconception: Lice will spread everywhere from kids sharing cubbies and other school areas!

 Lice don’t fly or jump.
 They crawl from one head to another with head-to-head contact, and very infrequently through personal items like brushes, hats or helmets.
 You rarely, if ever, get lice from hanging coats together in a coatroom, a cubby or throwing them in a pile on the playground.

 Boys do get lice.
 Even boys with short haircuts or buzz cuts.
 Shaved heads don’t get lice.

 Misconception: Nits are a problem no matter what!

 Once a nit is removed from the head it’s no longer viable.
 It’s just like a speck of dirt.

 There’s no season for lice.
 It’s a year-round, world-wide problem.

 Kids don’t need to stay home from school for a week.
-Once the first treatment (i.e., combing) has been finished, it’s fine for kids to go to school.
+According to the CDC, once the first treatment (i.e., combing) has been finished, it’s fine for kids to return to school.